 SCREEN: To be provided by authors: The RUN button being clicked to initiate docking.

-Enumeration and Molecular Mechanics with Generalized Born and Surface Area (MM-GBSA)
+Enumeration, Molecular Dynamics and Molecular Mechanics with Generalized Born and Surface Area (MM-GBSA)

 Select a pair of the docked protein and the ligand complex from the Workspace Navigator [1].
 Click Analyze Workspace in the Ligand Designer window [2].